DavidHowlett/family_chess_tournament/README.md

 Christmas 2016 the 3 Howlett brothers competed to see who could produce the best chess AI.
 We agreed to build our AI's without looking at any of the existing literature or code on the subject.
 David, Robert and Micheal all produced functional chess AI's in python.
 David's AI was winning by the end of the christmas holidays.
+After the christmas holidays we looked at the existing literature.

 # How to play